petezh/peterzhang.me/_projects/debate-careers.md

 The overall picture: TOC debaters tend to go to prestigious schools.
 They prefer to study social science, although the details vary by event.
 Although finance and consulting are indeed popular, debaters do have a love for law, public policy, and politics.
 Finally, argument style does seem to be related to choice of career—the way you debate might matter.

 Thanks for reading!
-Please feel free to our [data](https://docs.google.com/spreadsheets/d/17iOX450tddbqoxGwd3JU_ToF6Q3AtVn7_O2ytShZxcA/edit#gid=0) and [code](https://deepnote.com/project/Debate-Career-Pathways-x962v7gSSeCgZLCdsvwE7A/%2Fnotebook.ipynb/#00004-70aff64d-652d-40ac-b6f2-6c4c84f63d0c).
 If you have a cool idea or question, reach out to Peter on [Facebook](https://www.facebook.com/petejzh/)!